pailabteam/pailab/doc/source/tutorial.rst

 Train the model
 -----------------------------------
-Now, model taining is very simple, since you have defined training and testing data as well as  methods to value and fit your model and the model parameter.
+Now, model training is very simple, since you have defined training and testing data as well as  methods to value and fit your model and the model parameter.
-So, you can just call :py:meth:`pailab.ml_repo.repo.MLRepo.run_training` on the repository, and the training is perfomred automatically.
+So, you can just call :py:meth:`pailab.ml_repo.repo.MLRepo.run_training` on the repository, and the training is performed automatically.
 The training job is executed via the JobRunner you specified setting up the repository.
 All method of the repository involving jobs return the job id when adding the job to the JobRunner so that you can control the status of the task and see if it sucessfully finished.

 .. literalinclude:: ../../tests/tutorial_test.py